Teach teens how to write a business letter

 - Chamber of Commerce (to request brochures or travel information)

-If you shift away from the letter to the editor and instead have your student address her letter to one of the above-suggested recipients, consider teaching her how to format a business letter.
-Since WriteShop doesn’t teach business-letter structure, this would be an added tool in her writing belt.
+If you shift away from the letter to the editor and instead have your students address their letter to one of the above-suggested recipients, consider teaching them how to format a business letter.
+Since WriteShop doesn’t teach business-letter structure, this would be an added tool in their writing belt.

 When to Write a Business Letter

 - To praise a product, service supplier, or staff person

 - To praise someone for an achievement

 - To complain about poor product quality or poor service

 - To ask for political or social action or change